flare-labs-ltd/fasset-bots/README.md

 The two assumptions are:

 - A healthy ecosystem of liquidity pool providers that function over the flare network and make it possible to exchange large amounts of agent collateral for f-asset keeping the price aligned with the flare price oracle.
-Note that Flare uses v2-uniswap inspired dex called [blazeswap](https://blazeswap.xyz/).
+Note that Flare uses v2-uniswap inspired dex called [Blaze Swap](https://blazeswap.xyz/).
 - Flash loan accessibility of the agent's collateral token.
 This is meant to be solved soon by making agent's collateral flash-loanable.

 ## How it works